University of Michigan Flint Online NP Programs – AGACNP, PMHNP

 What to Expect from the University of Michigan Flint Online NP Certificate Programs

 Admission Requirements: Applicants to the UM-Flint certificate programs must hold a master of science in nursing (MSN) with NP licensure in a different specialty than the route of study.
 In addition, prospective students must hold a current, unencumbered RN license in their state.
-AGACNP applicants must hold RN licensure in Michigan as two of the practicum courses must be completed at sites in MI.
+AGACNP applicants must hold RN licensure in Michigan as many of the practicum courses are completed at sites in MI.
 AGACNP students must also have a minimum of one year of acute care nursing experience in critical care settings or must have permission to apply from the program director.
 Finally, AGACNP applicants must hold Basic Life Support (BLS) and Advanced Cardiac Life Support (ACLS) certification.
 A cumulative GPA of 3.2 or higher is required.
 No GRE is required.

 Students interested in the PMHNP program from the following states should contact the School of Nursing before applying: Connecticut, New York, Oregon, Tennessee, and Washington.
 All students who reside outside of Michigan should verify eligibility with UM-Flint Online as well as their state licensing board to determine if the program meets state requirements for NP licensure.

-On-Site Requirements: The AGACNP concentration does not have campus visits.
-Coursework is 100% online with local practicums, two of which must be completed in Michigan.
-The PMHNP concentration requires three to six campus visits.
+On-Site Requirements: The AGACNP concentration requires a minimum of three campus visits.
+Coursework is 100 percent online.
+The PMHNP concentration has no campus visits.
 All other coursework is online with local practicums.

 Paying for the UM-Flint Online NP Programs

-The University of Michigan – Flint graduate students may be eligible for unsubsidized federal Stafford Loans and Graduate PLUS loans according to the FAFSA.
+The University of Michigan – Flint graduate students may be eligible for unsubsidized federal Stafford Loans and Graduate PLUS loans, according to the FAFSA.
 Additionally, graduate nursing students may inquire with their employers concerning a tuition reimbursement program.
 As well, students may seek private loans, and outside grants and scholarships to fund their graduate programs.

 University of Michigan – Flint